The abundant variety of nature in Drenthe

 The heathlands are the result of human-, or rather sheep, activity.
 Without sheep there would be no heather.
 Centuries of grazing by growing herds of sheep (and cattle!) created the extensive heathlands at the cost of the forests.
 The sheep manure was collected in the folds and used to cultivate the crops on the arable land and as such, the sheep and their manure were the basis of the Drenthe farming economy.

 The introduction of fertilizers at the start of the 20th century made the large flocks of sheep superfluous, and large tracts of heathland were reclaimed and turned into farmland and forest.
-The remaining heathlands are threatened by uncontrolled growth of trees and, without conservation efforts, these would disappear quickly and the original wildwood would re-establish.
+The remaining heathlands are threatened by uncontrolled growth of trees and grass and, without conservation efforts, these would disappear quickly and the original wildwood would re-establish.

 Heath land near Odoorn